There are perhaps no days of our childhood we lived so fully as those we spent with a favorite book. –Marcel Proust

 Whenever you read a good book, somewhere in the world a door opens to allow in more light. –Vera Nazarian

-My mom passed away five years ago.
+My mom passed away ten years ago.
 Today I look at her with kinder eyes.
 I’m certain she did the best she could with what she had.
-Although there were many things she was not, she did share with us her passion for reading.
-She was generous with books and our house overflowed with them.
-And despite being trapped in a life of hurt and misunderstanding I think she now smiles knowing that inside the books she gave us were placed the keys to freedom.
+Although there were many things she was not, she did share her passion for reading with us.
+She was generous with books.
+And despite being trapped in a life of anguish, I think she now smiles with the knowledge of what she left behind.
+Inside the books she gave us were placed the keys to freedom.

 Text and images © Sue Shanahan.
 All rights reserved. www.sueshanahan.com